siemens/cmp-test-suite/readme.md

 What makes this test suite unique is the high-level notation it is written in, making the reports and test scenarios readable not only to software engineers, but also to PKI experts without programming experience.
-Another key benefit is the emphasis on replicability - sending someone a test report is sufficient for them to understand exactly what was sent to the server and how the responses were processed.
+Another key benefit is the emphasis on replicability - a test report is sufficient for someone to understand exactly what was transmitted to the server and how the responses were processed.

 # Configuration